Lundrvs/scripts/bash/README.md

 * [telltime](./telltime.bash)

 Prints the current time on real time (second by second).
 As if you were watching the clock.
+Change `$count = 500` to a higher value if it doesn not respect the clock's second's count.

 * [wtime](./wtime.bash)